 Note: If you are using standard rice, boil it now in a separate saucepan according to the packet instructions.
 If you are using microwave rice, skip this step.

-Step 4: While the peppers are in the oven, it’s time to prepare the filling.
+Step 4: While the peppers are in the oven, it's time to prepare the filling.
 In a good-sized saucepan, start by frying up the ground meat over medium heat for roughly 5 minutes, letting it brown nicely.
 Meanwhile, finely chop the onion and garlic, then add them to the pan with the meat.
-Depending on how much fat is in your meat, you might need to drain off any excess fat before adding the onion and garlic.
-Stir regularly and let them cook together for an additional 3 minutes until the onion and garlic have started to soften. (photo 2)

 Step 5: Add the canned tomatoes, sweetcorn, oregano, basil, salt, and pepper to the saucepan.
 Give it a good stir, reduce the heat, and let it all simmer for 10 to 15 minutes, allowing the flavours to all come together. (photo 3)

 Step 6: If you are using normal rice, drain it when it's cooked.
-If you are using microwave rice, warm it up according to packet instructions, then add to the filling mixture and give everything a good stir until the rice and mince are fully combined. (photo 4)
+If you are using microwave rice, warm it up according to the packet instructions, then add it to the filling mixture and give everything a good stir until the rice and mince are fully combined. (photo 4)

 Step 7: Remove the peppers from the oven and using a spoon, generously stuff their empty cavities with the meat and rice mix.
 Don't hold back - press it down with the spoon to ensure they're fully stuffed.